Kia Optima review

 The Kia Optima is a stylish saloon that offers plenty of kit and is great to drive, too

 The Kia Optima family saloon is a sister model of the Hyundai i40.
-It's positioned as a rival to big-selling models such as the Ford Mondeo, Skoda Superb and Vauxhall Insignia, promising a blend of smart design, engaging handling and reasonable running costs.
-Buyers can choose from 1.7-litre diesel, 2.0-litre petrol or petrol-electric hybrid models.
+It's positioned as a rival to big-selling models such as the Ford Mondeo, Skoda Superb and Vauxhall Insignia, promising a blend of smart design and reasonable running costs.
 All versions of the Optima are well equipped, with 16-inch alloy wheels and Bluetooth connectivity fitted as standard across the range.
 And like all Kias, you get the reassurance of a seven-year, 100,000-mile warranty.

 Our choice: Optima 1.7 CRDi 2 Tech

-The 1.7-litre diesel engine is the best all-rounder in the range and will make up the majority of Optima sales.
-You can pair it with either a six-speed manual or six-speed automatic transmission, and with 134bhp and 325Nm of torque, performance is brisk.
-The diesel Optima can cover 0-62mph in 10.2 seconds and go on to a top speed of 125mph.
-Those looking for more power can choose the 187bhp petrol engine, but fuel economy and emissions figures are less impressive.
-Although the Optima has accurate steering, good grip and a smooth gearshift, it's not as much fun to drive as a Ford Mondeo.
+The 1.7-litre diesel engine is the only engine option in the range.
+You can pair it with either a six-speed manual or six-speed automatic transmission, and with 134bhp and 325Nm of torque, performance is brisk, once you've conquered a deep trough of turbo lag.
+The Optima can cover 0-62mph in 10.2 seconds and go on to a top speed of 125mph.
+Sadly it's no fun once you've picked up speed, with light and vague steering, a notchy gearshift and a chassis that's nowhere near as much fun to drive as a Ford Mondeo or Mazda 6.
 It also rides a bit harshly and is less refined at motorway speeds.

 The Optima's Hyundai i40 sister model was given a five-star crash-test rating by Euro NCAP, and scored 92 per cent for adult occupant protection.
 Standard safety equipment comprises ABS, ESP as well as front, side and curtain airbags for both driver and passenger.
 This is still a relatively new car, so long-term reliability isn't clear just yet, but Kias generally do well here.
 The brand was placed 12th out of 30 in our Driver Power 2012 survey and like all Kias, the Optima boasts a seven-year, 100,000-mile warranty.